HandsOnDataViz/book/docs/HandsOnDataViz.md

     down the page and click the *Show selected columns as tiny chart* button, as shown in Figure
     <a href="#fig:datawrapper-tiny-chart">9.7</a>.
 These steps will
-    create the sparklines in the column, renamed *Life expectancy 1960–2018*, as shown in Figure
+    create the sparklines in the column and automatically rename it to *Life expectancy 1960–2018*, as shown in Figure
     <a href="#fig:datawrapper-bar-chart">9.8</a>.

 Tip: By design, we initially named this column *Life expectancy 1960*,